 Equally, if you are aware of any good practice examples of succession planning/developing talent pipelines from outside the HE sector, please let us know and we can approach those bodies for speakers.
 Please contact email@example.com to discuss either of the above.

-A timed programme will be available shortly.
+A timed programme can be found below:

 This workshop is part of a wider suite of events facilitated by IES looking at strategic workforce planning issues.
 The other scheduled workshops (more details will be available shortly) are: